vtneil/lib-xcore/README.md

 This includes many ported functionality from standard library (`std` -> `xcore`), hence somewhat independent of standard library.

-This library is being merged and refactored with my old `vt-linalg` linear algebra library, so you get everything in one place!
+This library is now merged my old `vt-linalg` linear algebra library, so you get everything in one place!
+(Except for dynamic vector/matrix, only static vector/matrix was ported).

 # Safety